-This course is designed to provide the student with knowledge of the legal environment of business and legal principles.
+- 1. This course is designed to provide the student with knowledge of the legal environment of business and legal principles. - 2.
+To make the students to learn about legal aspects of Business.

-- Identify the fundamental legal principles behind contractual agreements. - Examine how businesses can be held liable in tort for the actions of parties contract. - Acquire knowledge about previous cases and real time issues,
+- Identify the fundamental legal principles behind contractual agreements. - Examine how businesses can be held liable in tort for the actions of parties contract. - Acquire knowledge about previous cases and real time issues, - Understanding Negotiable Instruments and practical knowledge.